+1. Set Time. (hour:minute:second) Press

+\rightarrow or \leftarrow

-1. Set Time. (hour:minute:second) Press to set the time.
-The hour field will turn red.
-Press or to select hour, minute or second.
-Press or to increase or decrease the value.
+to select hour, minute or second.
+Press

+or

 2. Set Date. (month:day:year) Press to set the date.
 The month field will turn red.
 Press or to select month, day or year.
-Press or to increase or decrease the value.
+Press or let to increase or decrease the value.
 3. Set Time Zone.
 Press to set the time zone.
-Press to increase the time zone and decrease the time zone.
+Press to increase the time zone and to decrease the time zone.
 With time zone highlighted, press to set Daylight Savings Time (DST).
 Press to toggle ON or OFF.
-Note: the DST should be always checked to automatically update the time when DST changes.

-4. Set Time Server.
+Note: the DST should be always checked to automatically update the time when 4.
+Set Time Server.
 The default time server is time.nist.gov.
+Press to set the time server.
 Press again to turn ON.
-Press to to toggle ON or OFF.
+Press to toggle ON or OFF.
 Press to immediately to highlight Update and to immediately update.
 Note: The time server will not work until the Wi-Fi connection has been set up.